 The WJCC 1:1 laptop program provides students with a laptop for their use during the day and at home to complete work, conduct research, collaborate with peers, and otherwise enhance the learning experience.

 Participation by students in the 1:1 program is not required, but is strongly encouraged.
 Teachers will be using the laptops as part of their daily lessons and for work that is not easily replicated without a computer.
 Students will be asked to complete electronic work from home.
-The 1:1 laptop program is currently available to middle school students and those students involved in the High School innovation programs (Pathways, LINC5, and Concourse 9).
+The 1:1 laptop program is currently available to middle school students.

 Frequently Asked Questions